Antari-yan/Introduction-Container/README.md

         # "volume" is for named volumes, they can be setup and declared on the same level as "services"
     environment:  # "environment" contains a mapping for all env variables to be set in the container
       SOME_KEY: <some-value>
-    healthcheck:  # A healtcheck can be used to run a continuous test if the container is still functioning
+    healthcheck:  # A healthcheck can be used to run a continuous test if the container is still functioning
       test: wget -q --spider http://127.0.0.1:80
-    # In the logging section it is possible to configure how logs from the container should be handeld.
-    # By default it doesn't limit the amount of logs which can completly fill the host disk space.
-    # Therefore limiting logs is always recommended
-    logging:
-      driver: "json-file"
-      options:
-        max-file: "5"
-        max-size: "10m"
 ```

 By default if in the same directory as the compose file a `.env` variable exists, it will be read automatically.